Mexico : Safety by City

 Warnings & Dangers in Mexico City

-Considering the fact that thieves operate on busses and subways, special attention should be paid if you happen to travel via the B line of the subway.
+Because thieves operate on buses and subways, special attention should be paid if you happen to travel via the B line of the subway.
 The only safe taxi companies are Uber, EasyTaxi or Taxiaviso.
 Tourists should never catch cabs in the street.
 Metro is reliable and runs underground.
 Driving around by car is the least advised way of going around the city, due to the complicated road structure and reckless drivers.
 Be aware that traffic signals are not respected.

 Mexico is prone to natural disasters and it has experienced many very strong earthquakes.
 Mexico City is surrounded by mountains and volcanoes, which contribute to its air pollution.

 The chances of being mugged or kidnapped in Mexico City exist and express kidnappings are usually performed by fake taxis.
-The best advice is that you never resist, since their aim is to force you to withdraw funds from your credit or debit cards, and not to injure you.
+The best advice is that you never resist since they aim to force you to withdraw funds from your credit or debit cards, and not to injure you.
 However, if you resist, there might be more serious consequences.

-Mexico City is a dangerous place for women that are not watchful enough and who are not experienced travelers.
+Mexico City is a dangerous place for women that are not watchful enough and are not experienced travelers enough.
 It is advisable not to walk alone at night, and always travel by the women reserved cars in the subway and train.

 So...
 How Safe Is Mexico City Really?